Bengt moved into a new workshop in Paris.

 A retrospective was held at the Sundsvall Museum in Sweden.
 On that occasion, Bengt painted a monumental 700 square meters canvas: “Le Géant sur la Montagne” (The Giant on the Mountain), which remained on the mountain slope facing the town all summer long.
 He made a suite of six silkscreen prints on the same theme.

 Bengt inaugurated the “Y”, a monumental sculpture near Midlanda airport in Sweden.
-He completed “Temps Zéro” (Zero Time), a watch made for Swatch.
+He completed “Temps Zéro” (Time Zero), a watch made for Swatch.
 One of his works, “l’Hiver” (Winter), made the cover of the first 1996 issue of Telerama, a French weekly magazine.

 In association with Sydkraft Sweden, he painted a fresco for the municipality of Örebro on a 17 meters high tank with a surface area of 3,000 m² located at the crossroads of major Swedish motorways .

 In Ånge, Lindström created a 6.5 meter high “Tången” sculpture, made of painted concrete, which was inaugurated in the presence of the King and Queen of Sweden.